pdipak007/AWS-TERRAFORM-DOCUMENTATION/README.md

 ## Overview

--This task focuses on understanding and implementing AWS core infrastructure services such as VPC, EC2, and Security Groups.
+--This task focuses on understanding and implementing AWS core infrastructure services such as VPC, EC2, and Security Groups.
 -The infrastructure is created using both manual (AWS Console) and automated (Terraform) approaches.

 ## What is AWS?